-- Standardized interior treatments with highly absorptive acoustical materials, to reduce stress, improve comprehension and concentration. - Incorporating nature inspired materials, textures, and other elements in surroundings help to reduce stress.
-Circadian lighting realigning staff biological clocks and getting the right wavelengths to the melanopsin retinal ganglion cells in the eye, regulates stress hormones, improves alertness, sleep time, immune system health. - Augment meeting or multipurpose spaces so that they can add to their functions meditation, yoga, and counseling. - Create a decompression room on each unit or floor, preferably separate from break room.
-Can be temporary use of office, supply room, family lounge, etc., though the challenge is not to relinquish it right when the need is at its peak. - Successful decompress/recharge room ingredients include dimmable lighting, projected nature images (or large screen video), plants (real or artificial), artificial candles, soft music, nature sounds, massage chair or recliners, and a rule about barring phones from the visit itself.
-The goal is to provide a place with characteristics diametrically different from what has produced the stress in the first place. - Ventilated small private pods for individuals or two-person meeting, sprinkled in staff only areas.
+- Create a decompression room on each unit or floor, preferably separate from break room.
+Can be temporary use of office, supply room, family lounge, etc., though the challenge is not to relinquish it right when the need is at its peak. - Mt.
+Sinai Health System's innovative Dr. Putrino has spearheaded decompress/recharge rooms in many underutilized hospital spaces.
+The rooms contain projected Nature images, music, artificial plants.
+Responses from hundreds of users indicate that just 15 minutes spent in these rooms provides a 65-70% reduction in stress, reducing BP, heart rate, cortisol levels - Mt.
+Sinai Health System's hospital in Manhattan converted underutilized triage tent to a tranquility oasis after the first COVID surge. - ChristianaCare, DE, developed its 'oasis room', a converted equipment room with recliners, massage chair, and sunlit window. - University Hospital Connor, OH, planned and executed a standard relaxation room system for various locations. - Successful decompress/recharge room ingredients include dimmable lighting, projected Nature images (or large screen video), plants (real or artificial), artificial candles, soft music, Nature sounds, massage chair or recliners, and a rule about barring phones from the visit itself.
+The goal is to provide a place with characteristics diametrically different from what has produced the stress in the first place. - Ventilated small private pods for individuals or 2-person meeting, sprinkled in staff-only areas.

-Responses from hundreds of recharge room users indicate that just 15 minutes spent within provides a 65.70% reduction in stress, reducing blood pressure, heart rate and cortisol levels.
+Responses from hundreds of recharge room users indicate that just 15 minutes spent within provides a 65-70% reduction in stress, reducing blood pressure, heart rate and cortisol levels.

 As the American hospital evolves from the place for the cure to the center of a vast integrated network focused on overall wellness, it makes all the sense in the world to protect and ensure staff wellness first and foremost.
-Just as you can't have truly healthy people in a sick community, you can't have a resilient and robust response to a crisis without confident, effective, mission oriented healthcare professionals.
+Just as you can't have truly healthy people in a sick community, you can't have a resilient and robust response to a crisis without confident, effective, mission-oriented healthcare professionals.
 How can we work together to envision the future?